paul-phan/shopify-express-x/README.md

 Express middleware that validates the presence of a valid HMAC signature to allow webhook requests from shopify to your app.

-## Example app

-You can look at [shopify-node-app](https://github.com/shopify/shopify-node-app) for a complete working example.

 ## Gotchas